AndreRab/SWIFT-saver-application/README.md

 4. **Run an application**
    ```
    ./gradlew deploy
-After the last step, the project starts deploying with tests and application containerization.
-After successful deployment, you should be able to call the API at http://localhost:8080.
+After the last step, the project begins deploying with tests and application containerization.
+After a successful deployment, you should wait a few minutes while the Java Spring application starts in the container.
+After that, you should be able to call the API at http://localhost:8080.

 5. **Stop the application**